djipco/djipevents/README.md

 ### Hidden goodies

-As you can see in the reference, the [API](https://djipco.github.io/djipevents/EventEmitter.html) is quite lean.
+As you can see in the reference, the [API](https://djipco.github.io/djipevents/EventEmitter.html) is lean.
 It is meant to be that way.
 That does not mean the library is less powerful than others.
 Some of the functionalities are just less glaringly obvious than with some other libraries.
 For
 example:

   * While **djipevents** does not have a `removeAllEventListeners()` method, you can achieve the same by calling `removeListener()` with no arguments.

-  * There is no `once()` method.
-Just use the `addListener()` method with the `remaining` option.
+  * There is no `once()` method, use `addOneTimeListener()`.

   * There is no `prependListener()` method.
 Just use `addListener()` with the `prepend` option.